anilhazar/java-course/README.md

 11. **Palindrome Checker**: This project allows you to check if a word is a palindrome.
 It uses the Stack data structure to efficiently determine whether the input word reads the same backward as forward.

+12. **ThreadSafe**: The "ThreadSafe" project demonstrates the concept of thread safety in Java.
+It involves incrementing a counter by two separate threads and ensuring the correct result using synchronization.